mff-uk/dataspecer/content/en/demo.md

 url: "/demo/"
 ---

 Please be aware that any changes made in the demo may be removed at any time.
-Also, please do not interact with others' work and create your data specifications.
+Also, please do not interact with others' work.
+Create your data specifications.

 You can search, for example:
 - Tourist destination